SumoLogic/terraform-provider-sumologic/website/docs/r/cloud_to_cloud_source.html.markdown

  - `schema_ref` - (Required) Source schema details.
      + `type` - (Required) Schema type for the Cloud-to-Cloud source.

+The values for `type` and `config` arguments varies per integration.
+Details of the same can be found [here][2].
+Kindly go into the respective integration and look for the `JSON Configuration` and `Config Parameters` sections.

 ## Attributes Reference
 The following attributes are exported: